Identity-Centric Security: The Zero Trust Perspective

 Summary

-This article discusses the limitations of traditional security architectures and proposes a new identity-centric model, the Software-Defined Perimeter (SDP), to achieve Zero Trust security.
-SDP aims to improve enterprise security by verifying and securing all access to resources, limiting network access, and making resources invisible to unauthorized users, while also offering benefits in cloud environments.
+This article discusses the limitations of traditional security architectures and advocates for an identity-centric Software-Defined Perimeter (SDP) approach to achieve Zero Trust.
+SDP aims to enhance enterprise security by verifying and securing all access to resources, making them invisible to unauthorized users, and providing fine-grained, context-aware access control.

 IFF Assessment